Fenaum/Social-Network-API/README.md

   ## Description

-  This is a back-end server using MONGO to manage CRUD operation for a social media platform
+  This is a back-end server using MONGO to manage CRUD operation for a social media platform.
+This is just a back-end server that is set up for a potential social media application.

   ## Table of Contents